 When comparing 7 Days to Die vs Project Zomboid, the Slant community recommends 7 Days to Die for most people.
-In the question“What are the best single player & open world survival-horror games on the PC with a focus on base building?”
-7 Days to Die is ranked 1st while Project Zomboid is ranked 5th.
+In the question“What are the best survival games on PC?”
+7 Days to Die is ranked 4th while Project Zomboid is ranked 10th.
 The most important reason people chose 7 Days to Die is:

 As the player makes progress in the game by interacting with the environment, killing zombies or building things, they are rewarded with skill points that can be used to unlock new skills such as combat strength, higher stamina or new crafting options.
 But even though the skill system can seemingly make the game easier, the severity and size of the zombie hordes will keep increasing with the time spent in game and the progress made by the player, keeping them on the edge and making them feel a constant pressure that an attack may come at any time and that they should be prepared.